RIPE-NCC/ripe-database-documentation/docs/13.Types-of-Queries/02-Queries-for-IP-Networks.md

 These queries will return information about objects with ranges of IP addresses that fully contain the reference range specified in the query argument.
 The returned objects contain a greater number of addresses than the specified range.

 * “-L” (or --all-less) - requests that the server returns the object with an exact match range, if it exists, and all objects with ranges that are bigger than the reference range and that fully contain, or encompass, it.
-Many objects can be returned. **All larger** IP range in the IP range.
+Many objects can be returned.

 * “-l” (or --one-less) - requests that the server does not return the object with an exact match range, if it exists.
 It returns only the object with the smallest range that is bigger than the reference range and that fully contains, or encompasses, it.
 This is usually referred to as the one level less specific range.
 Only one object can be returned.
-The **closest larger** IP range containing the IP range.

 ## Less Specific Range Queries For Referenced IRT Objects